ctnava/rxtechnotes/3_prescribing.md

 | 🔬 Other/ Alternative Name | Paracetamol |
 | --------------------- | ----------------------- |

+> ⚠️ There are over 600 drugs on the market that contain APAP, making it one of the most readily accessible medications on the market.
+Because of this, patients may not realize they are taking multiple products containing APAP and risk the chance for overdose.

 **Mechanism**: Acetaminophen relieves pain and reduces fever.
 Unlike NSAIDs, it does not reduce inflammation and does not irritate the stomach.

 **Uses**: Headaches, fever, mild pain, safe in pregnancy and those with GI issues.